New Way to Sell: Social Commerce

 The first social platforms to launch social commerce tools were Facebook, Instagram, and Pinterest.
 Today, the list of social networks that are trying to implement e-commerce features has significantly expanded.
 Built-in social commerce tools (often identical though) are now offered by Youtube, TikTok, Snapchat, WeChat, and others.

 However, the most popular are the same pioneers.
-Let's take a look at what they offer in 2021:
+Let's take a look at what they offer:

 Facebook Shops is one of the best ways to implement social commerce and increase sales.
 In addition to a huge audience, Facebook offers easy and free store creation, as well as targeting data.